ErnestoLCortez/Augmented-Reality-App/README.md

 ## What were you able to complete for this handin?
 #### Mobile App:
 - Implemented Facebook login
+- Form was created to allow user to input a message to send
+- Messages sent using the app post to the database
-- Posts within certain radius are represented by a marker on the camera view
+- Posts within certain radius are represented by a marker on the camera view (not done yet, but hopefully before class)
 - Message pops up when user submits a post

 #### Backend:
-- Various bug fixes & cleaned up code
+- Various bug fixes and cleaned up code

 ## What are known problems, if any, with your project?
 #### Mobile App: